My Photography & Travel Guide to The Maldives

 The Maldives is definitely a place made for relaxation.
 But you can also snorkel, scuba-dive, swim, take marine tours to see dolphins, and witness some truly unforgettable sunsets.

-One recommendation that I have is to try to stay on more than 1 island if you can.
-In the Maldives, most resorts are situated on their own private island — in fact, one island, one resort is what you commonly find for hotels within the archipelago.
-Each island is unique and moving around helps you relive the excitement of discovering somewhere new in the Maldives.
+One recommendation I have is to try to stay on more than one island if possible.
+Each island is unique, and moving around helps you relive the excitement of discovering somewhere new in the Maldives.
 I can’t recommend it enough.

 How to Get There?

 Getting to the Maldives is part of the adventure.
-Most people will fly to Dubai, Abu-Dhabi or Singapore and then take a short flight into Malé, the capital of the Maldives.
+Most people will fly to Dubai, Abu Dhabi, or Singapore and then take a short flight to Malé, the capital of the Maldives.
 You will need to plan how to get to your specific resort, usually through your hotel, prior to leaving.

 Getting to your hotel is half the fun and involves either hopping onto a speed boat from the airport or flying to one of the further islands in the atolls on a seaplane.
 Either way, you'll have plenty of time to sit back and enjoy those views.
 It is the appetizer or amuse-bouche for your vacation.